42YerevanProjects/minishell/README.md

 ## Credits

 We got help from a 42 school student [aisraely](https://github.com/Mampacuk).
-He explained us the logic of the code and helped to test it.
+He gave us a lot of info about the project and code organization.
 The people who completed the project are 42 studens [shovsepy](https://github.com/Sargis-Hovsepyan) and [abalaban](https://github.com/ArpyBalaban).

 ## Additional info